wesgarland/niim/README.md

 The plan for version numbers is to track node-inspect, with letter suffixes for disambiguation.

+#### Release Status
+This fork is barely past the "proof of concept" stage.
+Please be aware that it is barely tested on my machine, let alone yours.
+I'm running Node 10.20 on Linux x86_64.

 #### Launching
 ```niim [options] <filename to debug>```